vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 In the evening, I made a trip to downtown Berkeley.
 I purchased groceries from Trader Joe's, checking out with Patrick at 5:50 PM.
 I then went to Udupi Palace and got a spinach masala dosa.

+## Wednesday July 15

+Somem time in the evening, I went to Bangkok Thai Cuisine and got a yellow curry tofu for takeout.